aws-samples/generative-ai-marketing-portal/README.md

 - If you'd like to customize the front-end streamlit webpage to your use case, you can develop locally with the following steps.
 - Install streamlit requirement packages found at assets/streamlit/requirements-streamlit-dev.txt
-- Create a .env file with the following content and fill in the appropriate values for each variables:
+- Create a .env file in the (assets/streamlit) folder with the following content and fill in the appropriate values for each variables:

 ```
 # Environment for local testing